kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/action_points.md

 > For example, Sarah wishes to manifest two Immolation phenoms this round with her Phenom Potential of 5.
 She choses to split her potential to manifest one Immolation with 2 and a the other with 3 Phenom Potential.
 Since she has a +2 to her Potential Roll to manifest Immolation (due to permanent PP spending), the final number added to the roll is 4 and 5.

+#### Concentrate on Manifesting
+When you declare this intention, you must also declare a phenom.
+You then focus on manifesting that phenom.
+Next round when you take the Manifest Phenom, you gain a +1 bonus the first time you try to manifest the chosen phenom that round.
+If you take this intention for three rounds in a row, you gain a +2 bonus.
+Five rounds will grant you a +3 bonus.
+Ten rounds will grant +4 bonus.

+While concentrating, if you take damage or become distracted by some other means, you might lose any gathered concentration.

 ### Stance
 **Intention**: 0 AP